 Access to diverse data sources improves decision-making.
 Life sciences companies deal with volumes of sensitive data, often requiring back-and-forth collaboration.
 During clinical trials, patient records and lab results are exchanged across different departments and a variety of partners throughout the process.
 But disparate, legacy systems are not built to support the fast, easy, and secure transfer of data, causing companies to rely on manual, insecure processes.

-Modern data warehouses provide a secure and seamless exchange of sensitive data at scale to facilitate collaboration and data exchange across different entities.
+Building a modern data warehouse enables you to provide a secure and seamless exchange of sensitive data at scale to facilitate collaboration and data exchange across different entities.
 Organizations can provide both internal and external users access to real-time data, enabling deeper insights and better decisions.
 During pandemics like COVID-19, these capabilities can enable life sciences companies to connect their data and create a repository that can provide insights to combat the pandemic.

 4. Difficult to Scale